-You bath your kids.
-Keep the house pretty clean.
-You even make them wash their hands before a meal.
+You bath your kids, keep your house pretty clean and you even make them wash their hands before a meal.
 So how can your child be at risk for a worm infestation?
 Parasitic eggs can be found in contaminated food or water.
 They can be on utensils or surfaces.
 They can be found in faeces of humans or animals.
 Traces can be detected on toilet seats or door handles.
 So unless you are keeping your child in a bubble, he could be at risk.
 This risk is increased if you have pets, too.

 What are the common symptoms of worms?